Andersbnv/P2---Pathfinding/README.md

        \GUI_DFM\GUI_DFM\RouteAlgoritmh - Contains the cs files for the main algorithm including the IRouteAlgorithm interface

+Known bugs: If the same location occurs twice in the readfile or a duplicate location is created in the program, the TwoOptAlgorithm enters an infinite loop.

 Authors: Adil Cemalovic, Anders Aaen Springborg, Anders Bønnelycke Nørgaard, Christian Blæsbjerg, Daniel Hedegaard Mortensen, Hans Bak Nielsen and Nikolai Ajstrup Justensen